sandepal-org/mq01-ops/README.md

 Notice:

-- The git repository `mq01-src` holds the source development artifacts for a virtual MQ appliance `mq01`.
+- The git repository `mq01-src` holds the source development artifacts for a queue manage `mq01`.
-- A Tekton pipeline uses the `mq01-src` repository to build, package, test, version and deliver resources that define the `mq01` MQ appliance.
+- A Tekton pipeline uses the `mq01-src` repository to build, package, test, version and deliver resources that define the `mq01` queue manager.
 - If the pipeline is successful, then the YAMLs that define `mq01` are stored in the operational repository `mq01-ops` and the container image for `mq01` is stored in an image registry.